RMLio/matey/README.md

 ## Usage

 ### Setting up the RMLMapper Web API endpoint
-If you don't plan on using a self-chosen RMLMapper endpoint, follow the instructions [here](https://github.com/RMLio/rmlmapper-webapi-js) to set up a local server.
+If you don't plan on using a self-chosen RMLMapper endpoint, follow the instructions [here](https://github.com/RMLio/rmlmapper-webapi-js) to set up a local server whose URI is used by default.
 Make sure the server is configured to use port 4000.

 ### Preparing your page
 Put a div element with a certain id where you want your Matey editor to be: